-Because the KTMPO planning area exceeds a population of 200,000, we are federally mandated to develop a process to monitor and reduce congestion in the region.
+Because KTMPO's planning area exceeds a population of 200,000, we are federally mandated to develop a process to monitor and reduce congestion in the region.
 The CMP is a playbook of strategies designed to improve the safe and efficient movement of people and goods.
-CMP review and update is encouraged every five years or as necessary in response to federal requests.
+CMP review and update is encouraged every five years and amended regularly in response to federal requests.
 KTMPO seeks public review and comment on the CMP during each plan update or amendment.